MIxS-MInAS/extension-ancient/docs/Ethics.md

 # Subset: Ethics

+_MIxS terms related to ethical considerations, permissions, and approvals associated with a sample or specimen._

 URI: [Ethics](Ethics.md)

 ## Identifier and Mapping Information